 A: There is no law that requires you to hire legal representation for your wrongful death claim, so it is possible to pursue this claim on your own.
 However, you face several risks in doing so.
 For example, you could overlook key evidence and avenues of recovery, leading to a smaller recovery than an attorney could have secured or procedural delays with your case proceedings.
 Additionally, wrongful death is inherently emotional and having legal counsel you can trust means you have the support you need during this difficult time, along with the most optimal possible chances of winning your case.

-The attorneys at Helton, Cody & Associates, PLLC, have years of experience handling all types of difficult civil claims in Catawba County, and we know how challenging a wrongful death case can be for everyone involved.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have years of experience handling all types of difficult civil claims in Catawba County, and we know how challenging a wrongful death case can be for everyone involved.
 We can provide the compassionate legal guidance and responsive counsel you need to approach your case with peace of mind.
 If you are ready to learn how an experienced Newton wrongful death attorney can empower your recovery efforts in a wrongful death suit, contact us today and schedule a free initial case evaluation with our team.